 Have that same acceptance toward flexibility with your niche choices, too.
 So what if one niche didn’t work out?
 Jump into another.
 Branch out.
 Have multiple niches if you want.

 Shut one down and start over if you don’t like it.
 If your business model didn’t bring the success that you thought it would, change it.
 Adjust.
 This kind of flexibility is a perk of having an online marketing career.

 It’s not something to be overwhelmed about.
 Being an online marketing entrepreneur gives you greater freedom and the ability to expand your own boundaries whenever you need to.

 When I started out online I was selling short reports in the form of a .txt file.
 Then I went into print books.
-Next I tried software, then ebooks, member sites, affiliate marketing and even blog design and management.
+Next I tried software, then ebooks, member sites, affiliate marketing and even freelancing and blog design and management.
 The point is, every niche has multiple opportunities for profit.
 You just need to try them to know what works best for you.

 When you find one you like that brings you consistent profits, keep it in your repertoire and add another.
 After a few years, you’ll likely have a handful of steady earners that you enjoy.
 You’ll be a successful seniorpreneur!

 Good read as always Jim, i am touching 70years young and i can relate to a lot of what you have written.

 Thanks Bill, just 70? you got a long way to go!